Placuna Placenta Table Lamps

 Manufacturer: To be appraised.

-Other versions: Also made as flush mount, wall lamp, ceiling lamp… Every light you can imagine.
+Other versions: These placuna placenta table lamps exists as a flush mount, a wall lamp, a ceiling lamp… Every light you can imagine.

 These lamps were acquired in Germany some years ago.
 Maybe it was a German company that produced them.